 Whether you’re planning a caravanning lap of Australia or just buying a caravan to enjoy short weekends away, it’s essential to insure your new home away from home.
 Australian Caravan Insurance is a specialist provider of comprehensive insurance cover for caravans, campervans, trailers, horse floats and more.

 Australian Caravan Insurance is a trading brand of NM Insurance Pty Ltd, an insurance agency that operates throughout Australia and New Zealand.
 Its policies are underwritten by AIG Australia.

 We don't currently have this brand on our panel.
 But don't fret!
 You can head to the Australian Caravan website or compare a bunch of other caravan insurance companies with finder.

 What policies does Australian Caravan Insurance offer?

 Australian Caravan Insurance offers its comprehensive caravan insurance policy to Australian caravan owners.
 This policy provides cover for loss or damage to your caravan caused by accident, fire, flood, hail, malicious damage, storm, theft and more.
-It also includes cover for machine or appliance motor burnout, emergency repairs, temporary accommodation if you’re more than 100km from home and cover for the contents of your caravan.
+It also includes cover for machine or appliance motor burnout, emergency repairs, temporary accommodation if you’re more than 100km from home or in your usual home and cover for the contents of your caravan.